myang5061/stringdb_analysis/README.md

 # stringdb_analysis
-shell commands for the string-db analysis.
+Shell commands for the string-db analysis.
 This project is based on the string-db API.
 The input data are the Multiple Proteins by Sequences, and you can get the enrichment analysis from the string-db.

 You can put multiple input files in the input folder and get the results for each one.